vedansh302/vedansh302/README.md

 # 👋 Vedansh Shrivastava

-**Full Stack Developer (MERN + TypeScript)**
+**Full Stack Developer**
 I build production-ready web applications with a focus on clean architecture, performance, and real-world usability.

-I’m not interested in toy projects.
 I care about systems that actually work: authentication, APIs, databases, state management, deployments, and scalability.

 ---